multimattia/astro-starter-blog/src/pages/posts/post-1.md

 image:
   url: "https://docs.astro.build/assets/full-logo-light.png"
   alt: "The full Astro logo."
+tags:
-tags: ["astro", "blogging", "learning in public", "regrets", "mistakes"]
+  ["astro", "keyboard", "blogging", "learning in public", "regrets", "mistakes"]
 ---

 Here's a new blog that I'm finally getting around to doing!
 It's going to replace to replace my old Gatsby blog (that never really had any content) over at mattchan.xyz, that I never updated after completing the initial tutorial back in 2020.
 Maybe I'll have something more to say now (I do).